the-chef0/EcuityGlasses/README.md

 18. Back in `HelloArRenderer`, we call `motorValuesToString` on `A` to get a string `S` to send to the microcontroller via Bluetooth.
 19. Transmit `S` to the microcontroller.
 20. Wait for the next depth image and go to step 3.

+## Additional notes
+To whoever carries on with the project, please keep up a decent standard of code commenting and documentation.
+If you don't, when you come home, I'll be under your bed.